LrWm3/ai-commit/README.md

 `--apiKey`: Your OpenAI API key.
 It is not recommended to pass `apiKey` here, it is better to use `env` variable

+`--hint`: Provide a bit of background on why the change is being made.

 ## Contributing
 We'd love for you to contribute to AI-Commit!
 Here's how: